Sobeston/zig.guide/docs/chapter-1.md

 ## Vectors

 Zig provides vector types for SIMD.
 These are not to be conflated with vectors in a mathematical sense, or vectors like C++'s std::vector (for this, see "Arraylist" in chapter 2).
-Vectors may be created using the [`@Type`](https://ziglang.org/documentation/master/#Type) built-in we used earlier, and [`std.meta.Vector`](https://ziglang.org/documentation/master/std/#std;meta.Vector) provides a shorthand for this.
+Vector types are created with the builtin function [@Vector](https://ziglang.org/documentation/master/#Vector).

-Vectors can only have child types of booleans, integers, floats and pointers.
+A vector is a group of booleans, [Integers](https://ziglang.org/documentation/master/#Integers), [Floats](#floats), or [Pointers](#pointers-t) which are operated on in parallel, using SIMD instructions if possible.

 Operations between vectors with the same child type and length can take place.
-These operations are performed on each of the values in the vector.[`std.meta.eql`](https://ziglang.org/documentation/master/std/#std;meta.eql) is used here to check for equality between two vectors (also useful for other types like structs).
+These operations are performed on each of the values in the vector.[`std.meta.eql`](https://ziglang.org/documentation/master/std/#A;std:meta.eql) is used here to check for equality between two vectors (also useful for other types like structs).

 ```zig
 const meta = @import("std").meta;